IBM/db2sock-ibmi/toolkit/parser-json/README.md

 For json examples see source/tests/json.

-See toolkit-base/README.md for post-parser toolkit interface details.
+See toolkit-base/README.md for generic toolkit interface details.